 Marine grade aluminum is a collection of aluminum alloys in the 5XXX and 6XXX series.
 The best examples are 5052, 5083, 5086, 6061, and 6083.
 Aluminum is a popular choice for marine applications due to its low weight, especially compared to steel.

 Applications of aluminum include not only hulls, deckhouses, and hatch covers of commercial ships, but also equipment items like ladders, railings, windows, and doors.
-One example of marine grade aluminum is in the Littoral Combat Ship USS Independence, which sports an all-aluminium hull.
+One example of marine grade aluminum is in the Littoral Combat Ship USS Independence, which sports an all-aluminum hull.

 Copper and its alloys

-Since antiquity copper alloys have been used to resist the ravages of the sea.
+Since antiquity, copper alloys have been used to resist the ravages of the sea.
 Copper is very versatile with good corrosion resistance in marine atmospheres and seawater.

 Copper is also ductile and commonly used for tubing in marine environments.
 Also, the thermal conductivity of copper make it a popular material for components where rapid heat transfer is essential.
 However, when seawater conditions are polluted with ammonia and sulphides, higher corrosion rates or pitting can be experienced.